 ARTICLE 1

 NAME, OBJECTIVES, TERRITORY AND JURISDICTION

-1.1 NAME - The name of the corporation shall be [insert full name of LSC] Swimming, Inc. (XXSI).
+1.1 NAME - The name of the corporation shall be Wisconsin Swimming, Inc. (WISI)

-1.2 OBJECTIVES - The objectives and primary purpose of XXSI shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
-XXSI shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and XXSI and its Articles/Certificate [select one] of Incorporation.
+1.2 OBJECTIVES - The objectives and primary purpose of WISI shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
+WISI shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and WISI and its Articles of Incorporation.

-1.3 GEOGRAPHIC TERRITORY - The geographic territory of XXSI is as set forth in Article 603 of the USA Swimming Rules and Regulations.
-XXSI shall be divided into regions as listed in the XXSI Policies and Procedures.
+1.3 GEOGRAPHIC TERRITORY - The geographic territory of WISI is as set forth in Article 603 of the USA Swimming Rules and Regulations.

-1.4 JURISDICTION - XXSI shall have jurisdiction over the sport of swimming as delegated to it as a Local Swimming Committee by USA Swimming to conduct swimming programs consistent with XXSI’s objectives and those of USA Swimming and to sanction, approve, observe and oversee competitive swimming events within the Territory and to conduct competitive swimming events within the Territory, its Region and its Zone (as those terms are defined in Part Six of the USA Swimming Rules and Regulations).
-XXSI shall discharge faithfully its duties and obligations as a Local Swimming Committee of USA Swimming in accordance with these Bylaws, the USA Swimming Rules and Regulations and all applicable policies and procedures.
+1.4 JURISDICTION - WISI shall have jurisdiction over the sport of swimming as delegated to it as a Local Swimming Committee by USA Swimming to conduct swimming programs consistent with WISI’s objectives and those of USA Swimming and to sanction, approve, observe and oversee competitive swimming events within the Territory and to conduct competitive swimming events within the Territory, its Region and its Zone (as those terms are defined in Part Six of the USA Swimming Rules and Regulations).
+WISI shall discharge faithfully its duties and obligations as a Local Swimming Committee of USA Swimming in accordance with these Bylaws, the USA Swimming Rules and Regulations and all applicable policies and procedures.

-1.5 COMPLIANCE WITH USA SWIMMING AGREEMENTS - XXSI shall comply with all agreements between XXSI and USA Swimming.
+1.5 COMPLIANCE WITH USA SWIMMING AGREEMENTS - WISI shall comply with all agreements between WISI and USA Swimming.

 ARTICLE 2